babadashagua/AdvancedLaneFinding/README.md

 ### 1. Camera Calibration

-I use OpenCV functions to calculate the correct camera matrix and distortion coefficients using the calibration chessboard image 'calibration1.jpg'.
+I use OpenCV functions to calculate the correct camera matrix and distortion coefficients using the calibration chessboard image 'calibration1.jpg' (implemented by the function camera_cal and img_undistort).
 The original image (left) and undistorted image (right) are shown below (images are in the folder output_images).
 <p float="left">
   <img src="/output_images/calibration1_undistorted.png" width="800" title="Fig. 1 Camera calibration"/>
 </p>